Craft East Buyers’ Expo FAQ

 Your registration with Craft East Buyers’ Expo places you in an exciting buying & selling environment, with multiple floors of the Homewood Suites hotel facility dedicated to Craft East suite exhibiting.
 The all-suites hotel will be essentially transformed, for the weekend, into an Atlantic Showcase featuring “storefronts” containing the best in handmade products from the region.
-The Silver Birch Conference Centre located within the same building will also be host to craft producers and provincial craft organizations.
+The Conference Centre located within the same building (between both hotels) will also be host to craft producers and provincial craft organizations.
 These two exhibiting areas will be mapped out clearly for visiting buyers, and Craft East staff will be on hand throughout the weekend to assist buyers in navigating the show, and to attend to any possible issues that may arise.

 What does my registration get me?

 A major advantage to the suite-style exhibiting approach is that as an exhibitor, your registration fee also pays for your accommodations for the weekend.
 Along with the exhibiting style that you choose, your fees help to support marketing efforts by Craft East Buyers’ Expo to promote the wholesale expo, as well as special events to occur on-site during the weekend, such as the Atlantic Canada Craft Awards for Excellence Presentation & Networking event on Saturday night, and wholesaling/exporting workshops.

 In addition, you will get a listing (wording of your choice) in the Craft East Buyers’ Expo show guide, along with advertising opportunities.
 After the show, Craft East will provide (free of charge) a complete listing of all company names, buyers and addresses of those who attended the show for purpose of follow up and promotion.

 What if I apply then change my mind?